 The sense of progression as we’re stepping up form the major 4 to the minor 6th is like a hopeful lift before it settles back down to the I chord.

-These are just a couple of options that you can try to experiment with.
+These are just a couple of options that you can try to experiment with when writing chord progressions for different moods.
 The real fun comes when you start making them your own.

 Just think about what types of chords you are using and what ‘purpose’ they have.
 Are they happy chords?
 Sad chords?
 What feeling are you trying to convey?